vesterheim/vesterheim.github.io/events/annual/nordic-fest/index.md

 Friday, 4:15 p.m. _Saga 2—Scandinavian-American Humor_;<br />
 Saturday, 3:00 p.m. _Saga 3—Scandinavian-American Occupations_;<br />
 Saturday, 4:15 p.m. _Saga 4—Traditions and Folk Arts_.
+* The Sweet Sunny North—Live Radio Show—Scandinavian Roots Music Radio Show broadcasting live!
+Hosts Denise Benoit, Bill Mort, and Larry Madeo will feature live music and interviews with trolls, Vikings, and artisans, while having more fun than Norwegians find proper!
+Listen on the internet at WDRT.org and at KPVL.org, or live at 89.1 FM.
+Saturday 1-3 p.m. in the Open Air Division.

 Demonstration, Displays, and Sales
 -------------------------------------